tootcafe/blocked-instances/README.md

 Blocked on Mastodon
 =======

-This is a list of Mastodon instances and accounts blocked by [toot.cafe](https://toot.cafe).
-If you think an instance or account has been unfairly blocked, please open an issue and/or a pull request.
+This is a list of Mastodon instances blocked by [toot.cafe](https://toot.cafe).
+If you think an instance has been unfairly blocked, please open an issue and/or a pull request.

-I'm doing this in order to be transparent and to collaborate with other instances on truly bad actors, at least "bad" insofar as they violate the commonly-accepted Code of Conduct based on [the example set by mastodon.social](https://mastodon.social/about/more).
+I'm doing this in order to be transparent and to collaborate with other instance admins on identifying those instances that violate the commonly-accepted Code of Conduct based on [the example set by mastodon.social](https://mastodon.social/about/more) or tend to contain bad actors who do.

-In certain exceptional circumstances I may block accounts/instances _without_ listing them here, in order to protect people's privacy, dignity, etc. But this is at least a subset, and it's an open forum for communication on the subject.

 Blocked instances
 ----